Gamaliel Cordoba: Awards and recognitions

+Presidential Medal of Merit

 In 2010, Cordoba was awarded the Presidential Medal of Merit by President Gloria M. Arroyo for his exemplary performance and service delivery to the Filipino people.
 He also received the Radio Award from the Ministry of International Affairs and Communications of Japan.

 On July 19, 2023, he was conferred with “The Order of the Rising Sun, Gold Rays with Neck Ribbon” by the Government of Japan in recognition of his contribution to the cooperation of both countries in the areas of information and technology.
 Japanese Ambassador Kazuhiko Koshikawa, on behalf of His Majesty the Emperor of Japan, gave Cordoba the award for his pivotal role in adopting ISDB-T [1] in the Philippines.
 ISDB-T is a terrestrial digital television-broadcasting standard devised by Japan.

 The awarding ceremony was witnessed by First Lady Louise Araneta-Marcos, former president and current House Deputy Speaker Gloria Macapagal-Arroyo and former First Gentleman Jose Miguel Arroyo, House Speaker Ferdinand Martin Romualdez, Chief Justice Alexander Gesmundo, Executive Secretary Lucas Bersamin, Senate Majority Floor Leader Joel Villanueva, House Majority Leader Manuel Jose Dalipe, and NTC Commissioner Ella Lopez, along with close family and friends.

 Former NTC commissioner and now chair of the Commission on Audit (COA) Gamaliel A. Cordoba is joined by First Lady Liza Araneta-Marcos and other government officials after he received the Order of the Rising Sun, Gold Rays with Neck Ribbon from the Japanese government on July 19, 2023, in a ceremony at the Japanese ambassador's residence.

+Gawad Gat Andres Bonifacio Award 2026

+The City Government of Manila conferred upon Cordoba the Gawad Gat Andres Bonifacio Award during the Gawad Manileño 2026 held on June 18th at the Manila Metropolitan Theater.
+It was the highest honor given that night, acknowledging Cordoba's excellence in public service.

+In his speech, Cordoba paid tribute to teachers and fellow Manileños in shaping his career in government as a public servant.